-Everything We Know About the iPhone 15
+iPhone 15: Latest Rumors and Everything We Know

 A periscope camera for the iPhone 15

 Want to take better pictures even though your hand is shaky?
-The iPhone 15 Pro Max (or Ultra?) might help by adding a periscope-style rear camera, according to MacRumors.
+According to MacRumors, the iPhone 15 Pro Max (or Ultra?) might help by adding a periscope-style rear camera.
 This rumor’s been quiet since last summer, when noted leaker Ming-Chi Kuo wrote about the possibility of a periscope lens coming to the largest variants of the iPhone 15, with the smaller ones stuck with a regular telephoto lens for optical zoom.

 The periscope camera system is a little more forgiving to physical movement, though it also lets you zoom in further, producing less of the “digital noise” in the final product.
 Samsung’s Galaxy S22/S23 Ultra has similar hardware in its tertiary 10-MP camera lens with 10x zoom to help it stabilize faraway shots.